Electrical telegraphy in the United Kingdom: Post Office Telegraphs

 The Post Office decided to standardise on the Morse telegraph system, the international standard since 1865.
 Companies had used a great variety of different equipment.
 The largest company, ETC, used the Cooke and Wheatstone needle telegraph.
 It is possible to send Morse code on a needle telegraph system but this is slower than using Morse sounders.
 This standardisation could not be implemented everywhere immediately, not least because the Franco-Prussian War prevented imports of German-made instruments.
 Some needle telegraphs continued in use, mostly on the railways, well in to the 20th century.

-In 1873, Scudamore left the Post Office under a cloud.
-He had been taking money out of other Post Office budgets to pay for the unforeseen costs of telegraph expansion, anticipating that Parliament would soon approve more money.
-He went to Turkey where he was employed to modernise the post and telegraph of the Ottoman Empire.
+In 1873 Scudamore was forced to leave the Post Office, when Parliament's Committee of Public Accounts learned of misappropriation.
+He had been taking money out of other Post Office budgets to pay for the unforeseen costs of telegraph expansion, anticipating that Parliament would approve more money.
+Although Scudamore acted in what he thought was the public interest, the rationale for nationalisation—that independent auditors would always detect fraud in a public service—had failed.
+He was employed to modernise the post and telegraph of the Ottoman Empire.

 Post Office telegraph losses grew steadily until 1914.
 Interest on the capital overspend was not the only problem.
 Although Scudamore's estimate of the increase in traffic from expansion proved largely accurate, he badly underestimated the operating costs.
 As a result, net revenue did not cover the interest on loans and year on year the debt was growing, but overall the Post Office remained profitable throughout the period.

-The government attempted to stop the rot with a change in policy in 1873.
-It was no longer policy to open a telegraph facility at every office issuing money orders in outlying areas.
-It would now have to be shown the office was likely to be profitable.
+The government changed its policy in 1873.
+It would no longer open a telegraph facility at every office issuing money orders in outlying areas, unless likely to be profitable.
 There was no proposal to disconnect already connected unprofitable offices.
 However, the number of these declined with increasing traffic.
-The situation was not helped when in 1883, against the wishes of the government and the Chancellor of the Exchequer Hugh Childers, parliament, under pressure from business groups, called for the minimum charge on inland telegrams be reduced to sixpence (2.5p).
+The situation was not helped when in 1883, Parliament, under pressure from business groups, and against the wishes of the government and the Chancellor of the Exchequer Hugh Childers, called for the minimum charge on inland telegrams be reduced to sixpence (2.5p).
 In 1885 Postmaster General George Shaw-Lefevre introduced a bill to implement the sixpence rate, which was passed into law as the Telegraph Act 1885 (48 & 49 Vict. c.
 58).
 Shaw-Lefevre tried to mitigate the adverse effects by limiting sixpence telegrams to only 12 words, including the address.
 Addresses had been free but would now be charged for on all telegrams. £500,000 was spent on new wires and training additional staff in anticipation of the increased traffic.
 Traffic did increase from 33 million messages in 1884–85 to 50 million in 1886–87, reaching its peak by 1900 at over 90 million.
 At the same time, there was an increase in the deficit, mainly due to the cost of the increased staff.
 Despite the losses, the telegraph remained under national ownership as it was considered a public service.